 How to Make Wardrobe Boxes for Moving House

 Quality wardrobe boxes can be expensive yet they are surprisingly simple to make, allowing you to cut the costs of moving house.
-Whether you’re packing up your clothes to move house or getting them ready to go in storage for a while, you’ll want to make the process as easy as possible.
-When it comes to packing for moving house, you’ll also want to try and keep the costs down as much as you can.
+Whether you’re packing up your clothes to move or to go into storage, you’ll want to make the process as easy as possible.
 Using a cardboard box as a wardrobe is the best way you can pack your clothes to ensure they are fully protected.

-Most removal companies will be able to provide you with wardrobe boxes to move your clothes, but it will cost.
+Most removal companies will be able to provide you with wardrobe boxes, but it will cost you extra.
 To save money, you can make your own wardrobe boxes from items you already have.
-By using wardrobe boxes, you’ll not only save money, but you’ll save time as you can simply just transfer them straight from the box to your wardrobe in the new house.
+By using wardrobe boxes when moving house, you’ll not only save money, but you’ll save time as you can simply just transfer them straight from the box to your new house.

-Compare My Move have put together a few simple steps describing how to make your cardboard wardrobe box for your move, including a diagram to make things even easier for you.
+Compare My Move have put together a few simple steps describing how to make your cardboard wardrobe box, including a diagram to make things even easier.

-To make your own wardrobe box, you’ll firstly need a tall cardboard box.
-Your local supermarket or café will have various sizes of cardboard boxes they need to get rid of and sites like Gumtree are always giving away free cardboard boxes locally.
+To make your own wardrobe box for moving house, you’ll first need a tall box.
+Your local supermarket or café will have various sizes of cardboard boxes they need to get rid of and sites such as Gumtree are always giving away free cardboard boxes locally.
 Alternatively, friends and family might have cardboard boxes lying around waiting to be recycled.

-The recommended dimensions for the ideal cardboard box size is 51 cm x 53 cm x 122 cm, according to most removal companies.
-Aim to find the tallest box you can get your hands on as you’ll be packing long pieces of clothing like dresses and trousers.
+The recommended dimensions for the ideal box size is 51 cm x 53 cm x 122 cm, according to most removal companies.
+Aim to find the tallest box you can get your hands on as you’ll be packing long pieces of clothing such as dresses and trousers.
 It should be long enough to hold your coats as well.